What exactly is inflammation?

 Reach your ideal weight

-Eat the right diet: Anti-inflammatory diets and foods are healthy and I gave you a link above.
-The recommended foods are typical of a Mediterranean diet and include eating more fish, fresh fruits and vegetables and healthy fats, eating moderate portions of nuts, eating very little red meat and avoiding non-sprouted grains, especially gluten.
+Eat the right diet: Anti-inflammatory diets and foods are what you should focus on.
+The recommended foods are typical of a Mediterranean diet and include eating more fish, fresh fruits and vegetables and healthy fats, eating moderate portions of nuts, eating only grass-fed organic red meat and avoiding non-sprouted grains, especially gluten.

 Eat specific foods shown to lower inflammation:

 Avocados have great anti-inflammatory properties.
 They contain carotenoid antioxidants, omega 3 fatty acids, phytosterols, and polyhydroxolated fatty alcohols — compounds that all can help reduce inflammation.

 Onions are a good source of quercetin, which inhibits histamines known to cause inflammation.